 “Maersk was aware of Transocean’s patents and its drillships embodying the patents while Maersk designed its accused rig,” the three-judge appellate panel ruled.
 “The evidence also shows that Maersk decided to incorporate the claimed dual-activity feature anyway because it believed Transocean’s patents were invalid.”

 The case has bounced between the trial court and the Federal Circuit for years.
 U.S. District Judge Kenneth Hoyt in Houston in 2009 said the patents were invalid, only to have the appeals court revive the case a year later.

 “We welcome this news and continue to stand by our patented dual-activity technology,” said Guy Cantwell, a spokesman for Transocean.

 Transocean settled similar claims against Pride International Inc. and Noble Corp.
-(NE) over the patents.
+(NE:US) over the patents.